Skip to main content

 Check the current status of an order without watching:

-const status = await executor.getOrderStatus({
+const status = await aggregator.getOrderStatus({

 txHash: "0xabc...",